RahulThotakura/Jan2015/README.md

-Number Guess Game
+This program is related to the Number Guess Game

 *******************
-Pre requisites:
+Pre requisites to compile and run the program:
 *******************
-JDK 1.6 or higher
+JDK 1.6 or higher,
-JUnit 4
+JUnit 4,
+Ant
 *******************
-Requirements:
+Logical Requirements:
 *******************
 Write a program in Java to play a number-guessing game.
 The game works as follows: